Roman Holiday, 1953, Paramount Pictures. Starring Gregory Peck, Audrey Hepburn. Directed by William Wayler. B&W, 118 minutes.

 The decision by director William Wyler to film in Italy was a novel one, and it brought that country to American audiences in a way most hadn’t seen before.
 Travel at that time was less common, and it had only been a few years since the war, so Italy was not considered the prime destination then that it is today.

 This was Hepburn’s big screen debut, and she won an Academy Award for her performance as the frustrated princess struggling with her role in society.
 She wasn’t the first choice for the role, yet her screen test won over both director Wyler and co-star Peck with her natural yet chic style, perfect for the character.

-Initially Peck was to be given sole star billing in the film, yet at some point during production he insisted her name be listed at, or near, the top, with his, something he was given a lot of credit for, yet he dismissed as “the obvious thing to do,” noting her fame was going to overtake the film and it would look silly not to have her given higher billing.
+Initially Peck was to be given sole star billing in the film, yet at some point during production he insisted her name be listed at, or near, the top, with his.
+This was something he was given a lot of credit for, yet he dismissed it as “the obvious thing to do.”
+He noted her fame was going to overtake the film and it would look silly not to have given her higher billing.

 In an off-screen romantic twist, Gregory Peck met his second wife, Veronique Passani, while filming Roman Holiday.
 Passani was a reporter assigned to interview Peck.
 They married in 1955 and remained together until his death in 2003.

 Roman Holiday is truly a classic romantic comedy; it perhaps sets the standard for such.
 It is classy, charming and endearing, with an ending that is satisfying in all its surprises –a tale of the perfect romance, whose memory will never be marred by day-to-day realities.